Close

 Never Quit Your Job during Divorce and More Career Advice

-If you're going through a divorce, it's important to stay focused on setting your future up for the best possible success, especially if you have children.
+If you're going through a divorce, it's important to stay focused on setting your future up for the best possible success.
 Money is a big part of that.
-Ensuring you begin your next chapter on the best foot forward includes maintaining your income and the ability to provide for your family and future.
-Read on for advice on how to secure your financial future.
+A good way to start your next chapter on the right foot includes maintaining your income and ability to provide for yourself, your kids (if you have them), and your future.

 Work-related things to avoid during divorce